gin66/FastAccelStepper/README.md

 ![Run tests](https://github.com/gin66/FastAccelStepper/workflows/Run%20tests/badge.svg)
 ![Build examples](https://github.com/gin66/FastAccelStepper/workflows/Build%20examples/badge.svg)

 This is an high speed alternative for the [AccelStepper library](http://www.airspayce.com/mikem/arduino/AccelStepper/).
-Supported are avr (Atmega 328) and esp32.
+Supported are avr (ATmega 328, ATmega2560) and esp32.

 The stepper motors should be connected via a driver IC (like A4988) with a 1, 2 or 3-wire connection:
 * Step Signal
-	- avr: This must be connected for stepper A to Pin 9 and for Stepper B to Pin 10.
+	- avr atmega328: only Pin 9 and Pin 10.
+	- avr atmega2560: only Pin 15, 16 and 17
 	- esp32: This can be any output capable port pin.
 	- Step should be done on transition Low to High.
 High time will be only a few us.
       On esp32 the high time is for slow speed fixed to ~2ms and high speed to 50% duty cycle